martinhorn1/WPKOOL/wp-content/plugins/booking-calendar/readme.txt

 = 2.3.1 =

 *  Added new translation words and changed "tested up to" part.

+= 2.3.2 =

+*  Added new translation words for two languages.

+= 2.3.3 =

+*  Added translation words for several languages.

 == Step by step guide ==